 While video is not a new trend, it seems commercial real estate firms around the country are just now realizing what a powerful storytelling tool it can be.
-Real estate firms have begun devoting significant time and resources to create beautifully crafted commercial real estate videos to tell the stories of the properties they are marketing.
+Real estate firms have begun devoting significant time and resources to creating beautifully crafted commercial real estate videos to tell the stories of the properties they are marketing.

 At AQUILA, we pride ourselves on staying at the forefront of real estate marketing.
-We even employ a full-time Video Producer, Patrick Morrison, to help us better educate our clients and tell the stories of our properties on our YouTube Channel.
+We even employ a full-time Video Producer to help us better educate our clients and tell the stories of our properties on our YouTube Channel.

-Ever in search of inspiration to use on our own clients’ projects, Patrick and I started to compile a list of our favorite property videos from across the nation.
-Since no central resource like this exists we decided to put together a “Best Of” list to serve as inspiration for others and maybe even challenge real estate firms to get even more creative with their property video executions.
+Ever in search of inspiration to use on our own clients’ projects, I started to compile a list of our favorite property videos from across the nation.
+Since no central resource like this exists we decided to put together a “best of” list to serve as inspiration for others and maybe even challenge real estate firms to get even more creative with their commercial real estate video marketing.

 For simplicity, in this list, we stick to office properties for lease.
 And, because we are an Austin-based firm, Austin videos may be a little over-represented on this list, but that’s because we see so many of them coming out of our market!